-We appreciate all of your cooperation with our safety guidelines of wearing face coverings when entering our buildings.
-We appreciate all of your efforts to socially distance yourself when at home or out in public.
-And most of all, we appreciate your patience and kindness with all of our staff and each other.
+We appreciate your cooperation with our safety guidelines of wearing face coverings when entering our buildings.
+We appreciate all your efforts to socially distance yourself when at home or out in public.
+And most of all, we appreciate your patience and kindness with all our staff and each other.

 You can help the prevention efforts by: